 5. Final Examination (20%)

 The final examination will be completed in the library computer lab during the week of finals.
-The final will cover ethical principles, specialized ethical terminology, knowledge of ethical codes, HIPPA rules, and ethical decision making in clinical practice.
-A study test will be provided for your use following the week of Research and Study.
+The final will cover ethical principles, specialized ethical terminology, knowledge of ethical codes, HIPAA rules, and ethical decision making in clinical practice.